talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 >
 *Me:* But MySQL can't really scale.
 >
 *Professor:* How do you think we got this far?
-Send me an email and I'll send you some papers and practical uses of MySQL handling very high load.
+Send me an email and I'll send you some papers and practical uses in the industry.

 SQL was hard for my brain, especially the joins.
 I loved NoSQL.
 Simple *key->value* model without any joins!
-Stone-aged RDBMS systems that were designed in 1960's were simply not enough to keep up with modern demands.
-I had lost all interest in RDBMS and predicted they'll just die off in the next few years.
+RDBMS systems that were designed in 1960's were simply not enough to keep up with modern demands.
+I had lost all interest in RDBMS and predicted they'll just fade off in the next few years.

-I never emailed my professor.

 ---